One of these 7 wellness travel trends for 2020 may well change your life…

-We predicted last year that Transformative Travel would be a huge ‘thing’ in 2016, and we were right – no longer is it sufficient to take a holiday that involves throwing yourself on a beach and reading an airport novel for a week.
-No, people want a trip that will change their lives; a vacation where they return home a happier, healthier, more rounded and improved person.
+Transformative Travel has truly taken off.
+No longer is it sufficient to take a holiday that involves throwing yourself on a beach and reading an airport novel for a week.
+Nope, people want a trip that will change their lives; a vacation where they return home a happier, healthier, more rounded and improved person.

-This can be achieved through various means, from getting fit and eating healthfully at boot camps to going deep down in your psyche with South American shamans at plant medicine retreats.
+This can be achieved through various means, from getting fitter and eating more holistically at boot camps to going deep down in your psyche with South American shamans at plant medicine retreats.
 Transformations on travels also occur when you experience different cultures, immerse yourself in nature, or radically change your usual routine, seeing your ‘normal’ life more objectively, re-evaluating it, and possibly re-shaping it when you return home.

 1. Food as Medicine

 We’re living in an era where pills are being popped for any basic malaise, be it sadness, hyperactivity or a just bit of a headache.
 Luckily, awareness of the need to replace chemical pharmaceuticals with more natural remedies is growing, and there’s now a huge trend towards seeing ‘food as medicine.’
 This is, of course, nothing new: Greek philosopher Hippocrates famously said: ‘Let food be thy medicine, and medicine be thy food.’

 But this year, you’ll find increasing numbers of wellness retreats offering to teach people how to eat to manage and avoid illnesses and improve energy and overall wellness.
 Expect cooking classes and nutrition talks, in gorgeous settings – and some retreats will even focus on certain health issues, like fighting cancer or detoxing the body.

 2. Mental Health Breaks

 Philosopher Merleau-Ponty emphasised the correlation between body and mind at the beginning of the 20th century, and now, over a century later, wellness retreats are starting to strongly acknowledge this connection.